Do you want to build a business as a side hustle while still working your 9-5? Then this post is for you.

 Building a sustainable business requires that you leverage the talents and time of others.

-I know it’s easy and cheaper to do things yourself especially when you are just starting out, however, there are a lot of cost-effective outsourcing marketplaces out there where you can get quality freelancers.
+When you’re just starting you may not have a lot of money to outsource, however, there are a lot of cost-effective marketplaces out there where you can get quality freelancers.

 If you are trying to do everything yourself, then you are on the path to burnout and stress.